fossas/fossa-cli/docs/integrations/python.md

 Automatic: Run `fossa init` which detects all python directories that contain `requirements.txt` or `setup.py`.

-Manual: Add a module with `type: pip`, and `target` and `path` set to the root of the Python project.
+Manual: Add a module with `type: pip`, and `target` and `dir` set to the root of the Python project.

 See [Options](#Options) for an in depth look at all of the available options for a Python module.